 When playing an ogg vorbis file, once the music gets close to the last few seconds, the blue highlight indicating what is selected and the boldening of the letters indicating what is currently playing (in gtk mode) will prematurely advance before the song is complete.
 This is most obvious with short music files, around 3s or less, where the highlighted playlist entry will immediately advance to the next entry.
 I first noticed this happening around 3.2

-#1 Updated by John Lindgren about 7 years ago
+#1 Updated by John Lindgren over 10 years ago

 - Status changed from New to Rejected

 This is a consequence of gapless playback.
 Audacious must start decoding song no. 2 before you hear song no. 1 finish.
 The song highlighted in the playlist is the one being decoded; hence, you see the song change a little before you hear it.
 Using a smaller buffer size (in audio preferences) will reduce the delay but also increase the chance that you hear a gap between songs.

 Also, this is nothing new in 3.2.
 This has been the behavior since, maybe, 2.4?

 #2 Updated by il lumilore over 10 years ago